-At Havering Positive Future we’re here to help anyone with a mental health problem find meaningful activities to build their confidence, meet people, gain skills and get into training, volunteering or work.
+At the Havering IPS Employment service we’re here to help anyone with mental ill health find meaningful activities to build their confidence, meet people, gain skills and get into training, volunteering or work.

-If you’re experiencing a common mental health problem, such as stress, anxiety or depression, then our group activities or one-to-one support can help you achieve your goals.
+If you’re experiencing mental ill health, such as stress, anxiety or depression, then our group activities or one-to-one support can help you achieve your goals.

 If you’ve been out of work for a long time due to your mental health and are keen to get back into employment then we can help you recover.

-If you’re a business or an employer we can work with you to improve your workplace wellbeing and support any employees with mental health problems you may have.
+If you’re a business or an employer we can work with you to improve your workplace wellbeing and support any employees with the mental ill health you may have.

 “My service was able to support and understand the ups and downs of recovery.
 I was shown empathy and patience at the same time as positive, consistent encouragement” – Client